processone/docs.ejabberd.im/content/admin/guide/troubleshooting.md

 	loglevel: 4

-Option `log_rate_limit` is useful if you want to protect the logging mechanism from being overloaded by excessive amount of log messages.
-The syntax is:

-**`log_rate_limit: N`**:   Where N is a maximum number of log messages per second.
-The default
-	value is 100.

-When the limit is reached the similar warning message is logged:

-	lager_error_logger_h dropped 800 messages in the last second that exceeded the limit of 100 messages/sec

 By default `ejabberd` rotates the log files when they get grown above a certain size.
 The exact value is controlled by `log_rotate_size` option.
 The syntax is: